Traveling Waves in the McKean-Vlasov Equation under Sakaguchi-Kuramoto Interaction with Phase Frustration: Isogonal monotonicity of the mean resultant length and the resultant disk

-(4) As long as $\partial_{r} \mathcal{C}_1<0$, (\ref{det3}) follows immediately from (\ref{det1}) and (\ref{det2}).
-However, for a fixed $k>0$ , $\mathcal{C}_1$ only decreases in $r\geq0$ after an initial transient increasing behavior.
-This is also manifest in the fact that Lemma \ref{krzyz} does not apply as
+The bijection claim follows from~\eqref{lim2}. \item The first statement follows directly from (2).
+It can be easily verified that for a fixed $k>0$, $\partial_r \mathcal{C}$ does not have a sign.
+This is also consistent with the fact that Lemma~\ref{krzyz} does not apply as